 At University of Iowa Stead Family Children's Hospital, Pediatric Psychology is housed within the Division of Developmental and Behavioral Pediatrics within the Stead Family Department of Pediatrics.
 Our team of psychologists have specialties in three distinct areas including Neuropsychology, Chronic Health, and Behavioral Psychology.

-A one-year postdoctoral fellowship position is available for candidates who will have obtained their PhD in clinical, counseling, or school psychology and completed an APA/APPIC approved internship prior to the start date of September 1, 2023.
+A one-year postdoctoral fellowship position is available for candidates who will have obtained their PhD in clinical, counseling, or school psychology and completed an APA/APPIC approved internship prior to the start date of September 1, 2024.
 The fellow must also obtain a provisional license to practice in Iowa by the start date.
-Applicants should send a curriculum vitae, three letters of recommendation, a de-identified evaluation report, and a letter of intent describing clinical and research interests.
+Applicants should send a curriculum vitae, three letters of recommendation, a deidentified clinical diagnostic report (interview only or testing is acceptable), and a letter of intent describing clinical and research interests.
 Applications are being accepted immediately and we hope to fill the position as soon as possible.
 Virtual interviews will be extended to competitive applicants.